OCA/project/project_issue_reference/README.rst

 Project Issue Reference
 =======================

-This module allows to end users to create an issue from anywhere in the ERP and link automatically the intial object to the issue with a reference field.
+This module allows to end users to create an issue from any configured models and link automatically the intial object to the issue with a reference field.